sokuenryan/authpass/README.md

     ```bash
       cd path/to/your/directory
     ```
-  - Copy the following and past into your terminal:
+  - Copy the following and paste into your terminal:
     ```bash
       git clone https://github.com/sokuenryan/AuthPass.git
     ```